 Similarly, the NCAR archive used IBM 3480 tapes, with a capacity of 200 MB per tape.
 This format was introduced in 1984, making it 9 years old at the time of the study; by 1992 IBM was producing the fourth generation 3490E IDRC tapes, with a capacity improvement of 12 times that of the 3480.
-By comparison, the current LANL archive uses the relatively recent LTO-4 format tapes, with 1 TB of capacity, 5000 times the storage of the IBM 3480 tapes.
+By comparison, the current LANL archive uses the relatively recent LTO-4 format tapes, with 1TB of capacity, 5000 times the storage of the IBM 3480 tapes.
 Even with the potentially exaggerated gap in tape capacity, we still see a CAGR of 23.9%, which lags slightly behind the total storage CAGR of 25.8%.
-The impact of this disruptive shift towards more disk-centric tertiary storage on file usage and migration patterns is of keen interest; however, the LANL sketch lacks access time and user behavior information so we must relegate its investigation to future work.
+The impact of this shift towards more disk-centric tertiary storage on file usage and migration patterns is of keen interest.
+For example, does a relatively larger and cheaper disk cache lead to files having the ability to reside longer in the cache before migration?
+If so, does this shift usage patterns at all?
+Or are files simply idle longer before moving to disk?
+However, the LANL sketch lacks access time and user behavior information so we must relegate its investigation to future work.